JeffGainsNGames/MP1-New-Path/readme.md

 ### Overview

 This hack is a 1st attempt to test my romhacking capabilities and route design.
-I was a beginner at tricks when I came up with this so it should be completable by all.
-Some tricks however might reward some players with shiny missiles!!
+I was a beginner at tricks when I came up with this so it should be completable by most.
+Some intermediate+ tricks however might reward some players with shiny missiles!!

 And it is rather linear, yes.

 This hack includes some unique item locations (nothing hard required is hidden/hard to find but I suggest you look around *cough cough main quarry*), water changes, and new objects added to support the route.